Through The Fibro Fog

 Jump to Recipe Print Recipe

-These mango coconut overnight oats are the perfect combination of sweet juicy fruit and creamy oats.
+These mango chia overnight oats are the perfect combination of sweet juicy fruit, creamy oats and chia seeds.
 Perfect as a meal prep breakfast or healthy snack, they are so easy to put together in just five minutes!

 Love mango?
 Do try out my easy mango compote next time!

-mango coconut overnight oats in a glass jar with a bowl of coconut in the background.
+mango chia overnight oats in a glass jar with a bowl of coconut in the background.

 If you love meal prep breakfast ideas, then you may also like to see my cardamom overnight oats, pear overnight oats and my cinnamon overnight oats, and for something a little different my peach chia pudding.
 All easy, healthy and delicious!